microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/Update-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtension.md

 		TimeoutDuration = "PT20M"
 	}
 }
-Update-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtension -CustomTaskExtensionId $customTaskExtensionId -BodyParameter $params
+Update-MgBetaIdentityGovernanceLifecycleWorkflowCustomTaskExtension -CustomTaskExtensionId $customTaskExtensionId -BodyParameter $params
 ```
-This example shows how to use the Update-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtension Cmdlet.
+This example shows how to use the Update-MgBetaIdentityGovernanceLifecycleWorkflowCustomTaskExtension Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).